mm80843/T3.5/docs/Benef/PBN__Benef_708.md

 # __Increased accessibility and reduced transportation__

-## Name of the Benefit

-Mixed-use neighborhoods reduce the need for transportation by providing access to essential services, workplaces, and amenities within walking or biking distance.
-It reduces reliance on cars, promotes physical activity, and reduces pollution

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from investing in mixed-use developments as it can attract more potential tenants or buyers who value accessibility and convenience, leading to higher property values and occupancy rates.
 It also contributes to the overall sustainability and attractiveness of the neighborhood.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_760.md)